Visiting Hawaii? Don’t swim in fresh water with an open cut

 HONOLULU (KHON) — Are you visiting Hawaii this summer?
 If you are, you may want to be careful when you go swimming.

-Health officials are warning about leptospirosis, a bacterial disease that impacts humans and animals in Hawaii and other warm-climate areas throughout the world.
+Health officials are warning about leptospirosis, a bacterial disease that impacts humans and animals in Hawaii and other warm-climate areas worldwide.

 You can get leptospirosis by swimming or wading in freshwater puddles, ponds or streams contaminated with animal urine or by coming into contact with wet soil or plants contaminated with animal urine.
 After a hurricane or heavy rain, floodwaters may be contaminated as well.

-The bacteria will enter the body through broken skin or through the soft tissues of the inside of the mouth, nose or eyes.
+The bacteria will enter the body through broken skin or the soft tissues inside the mouth, nose or eyes.
 Leptospirosis is not spread from person to person, the Hawaii Department of Health explains.

 Symptoms of leptospirosis include fever, chills, headache, muscle pain, sweating, vomiting, and pain behind the eyes.
-These symptoms may last from a few days to several weeks, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, these symptoms may last from a few days to several weeks.

 Although most cases are mild, some can be severe, causing acute liver and kidney failure.